 "What a coincidence, we don't want no trouble either," said the rider Maura couldn't see.
 "Couldn't help noticing all them fancy bags on top of your surrey back there.
 Wondered if maybe there was anything in there you'd like to lend us."

 "Well I—I wouldn't rightly know," Crowe answered.

 Maura jumped when the black man used his gun to nudge the shutters open wide enough to look inside himself.
 Catching sight of the refined-looking woman, he whistled and said, "Look here, Jake!
 Seems this fella's carrying some precious cargo!"

 Maura's heartbeat continued to race and she turned quickly to look out the other window, which had just been opened by the man she assumed was Jake.
 Part of her thought she should be more afraid, but for some reason, she couldn't bring herself to even have the ladylike decency to faint.
 This seemed to impress Jake, who would not have looked out of place as a villain in an onstage melodrama.
 A faded cowboy hat was pulled low over his face, covering a head of short black hair but not protecting his skin from quite a tan.
 Maura felt herself blushing under the intense gaze of his dark brown eyes, but even with a smirk, it was hard to pinpoint his expression.
-Was he sucking in his cheeks, or were those just high cheekbones?
-(It was difficult to tell from Maura's vantage point.)
-A thin black mustache and suspiciously well-trimmed triangular goatee were his other noteworthy facial features, made all the more surprising because of his extremely clean-shaven face.
+Aside from very prominent cheekbones, a thin black mustache and suspiciously well-trimmed triangular goatee were his other noteworthy facial features, made all the more surprising because of his extremely clean-shaven face.